AkshaySingh-DS/docker-react-app/README.md

 # docker-react-app

-In this repository i have depployed the react application in two ways:-
+In this repository i have deployed the react application in two ways:-

 1) Using simple Docker (dierctory **docker-react-nodejs-postgres**)
 2) Using Docker compose (directory **docker-compose-react-nodejs-postgres**)